 What to know about the Envira Gallery?
 A couple of things.
 First and foremost, if you are starting out use the free license.
 As time goes on and your needs increase you can then buy the onetime license.
 Don’t over complicate things.
 Keep your gallery as simple as possible.
 Don’t forget for SEO (Search Engine Optimization) to add tags and titles for all the images.

 That is all, a simple update with a handful of my favorite pictures from here and around the world.
 Now I have to get moving on other posts that I am behind on!
+While migrating our website may not be the most fun we can have, it will enable future changes to be done easily.

 Until Next time…